 I recently added The Occasional Gardener to my garden blog directory, and I have to say it is one of the most aesthetically pleasing blogs I have seen in a long time.

 Katinka Matson does not photograph flowers--she scans them.
 I don't know how she manages to not flatten them, or how she gets a black background, but they look almost three dimensional, and the colors are exceptionally vibrant.
-Besides the front page, check out the archived galleries on the artist's bio page (which also has an [...]
+Besides the front page, check out the artist's bio page (which has an explanation of her technique) and [...]